LogsoftPL/dokumentacja/WMS24 API Docs/WMS24 API Documentation [EN].md

 _orderStatus_ - order status, _erpStatus_ - ERP status, _wmsStatus_ - WMS status

-The status identifier is given as the parameter value.
+The status identifier/code is given as the parameter value.

 _Request:_
 ```